lht55/RT-DETR-GMI/ultralytics/cfg/model/REPRODUCIBILITY.md

 ---

-## 15. Table 9 — Class-wise component analysis
+## 16. Table 10 — Incremental class-wise AP50 changes in the sequential RT-DETR-GMI ablation

-Table 9 is derived from the sequential component-ablation models used in Table 6.
+Table 10 is derived from the sequential component-ablation models used in Table 7.

 The model sequence is: